datatrigger/stocks_backend/README.md

 ## Frontend

 The frontend is implement with JavaScript framework Vue.js (version 3, Component API).
-It is deployed directly from the repository on Netlify, in a CI/CD fashion.
+It is built with Vite and deployed directly from the repository on Netlify, in a CI/CD fashion.

 ## Backend